k00ni/govi/README.md

 Related script: [scripts/bin/read-linked-open-vocabularies](scripts/bin/read-ontology-lookup-service)

 **Notes:**
-* Warning: Currently ignorign all ontologies with no `fileLocation` field set in ontology configuration
+* Warning: Currently ignoring all ontologies with no `fileLocation` field set in ontology configuration
 * ontology.uploaded is used for latest access

 ## FAQ